-- 1. Lift the handset from the cradle. - 2.
-Listen for the dial tone. - 3.
+- 1. Lift the handset from the cradle to take the telephone off-hook. - 2.
+Wait for the dial tone. - 3.
 The handset receiver volume is controlled by pressing the volume control pushbutton. - 4.
 Use the keypad to dial the desired number. - 5.
 The call is terminated by placing handset back in the cradle, the receiving caller hangs up, the defined timeout of the call duration is exceeded, or via the SIP server.